-2.4.1 Fares Guidelines
+2.4.1 Fare guidelines

-2.4.1.1 General (fare zone system)
+2.4.1.1 Fare zone system

 Greater Wellington sets fares based on a fare zone system that divides the region into a services of zones (currently fourteen) radiating out from Wellington city.
 The system is relatively easy to understand with fares based on the number of zones a user travels through.